MugeniAI05/Agent-ClaimAlly/README.md

 #### Core stack

 ##### Agent framework
 Google Agent Development Kit (ADK):

-- `Agent`, `SequentialAgent` for orchestration.
+- `SequentialAgent` for deterministic orchestration.
-- `InMemoryMemoryService` for long-term context.
+- `ToolContext` for managing shared state between agents.
-- `BasePlugin` for safety guardrails and governance.
+- `BasePlugin` for safety guardrails.
+- `LoggingPlugin` for observability and debugging.

 ##### Model

-Gemini 2.5 Pro (via `Gemini(model="gemini-2.5-pro")`):
+Gemini 2.5 Flash (via `Gemini(model="gemini-2.5-flash")`):

-- Strong reasoning over long policy text.
-- Multimodal capabilities (bill image reading in a real deployment).
+- Chosen for high throughput and low latency, essential for multi-step reasoning chains.

 ##### Custom tools (Function Tool pattern)

-- `analyze_bill_image(image_path: str) -> dict`
-  - Simulated multimodal extraction of:
-    - Service date
-    - CPT code
+- `fetch_market_data`
+  - Integrates `yfinance` to pull real-world OHLCV data.
+  - Saves data to `context.state` to avoid token limits.
-    - Billed amount
+- `fetch_news_sentiment`
-    - Denial reason
+  - Integrates `duckduckgo_search`.

-- `policy_rag_lookup(query: str) -> str`
-  - Simulated RAG lookup into the user’s insurance policy PDF, returning the exact clause text.
+  - **Innovation:** Includes a "Circuit Breaker" fallback.
+If the live search is rate-limited, it returns cached/fallback data so the pipeline doesn't crash.

-- `load_memory`
+- `local_backtest`
-  - Reads from `InMemoryMemoryService` (e.g., whether the user’s deductible is met).
+  - Uses `numpy` and `pandas` to perform vector-based simulation of trading strategies.

 #### Agents

-- `auditor_agent`:
-  - Uses all tools (`analyze_bill_image`, `policy_rag_lookup`, `load_memory`).
-  - Outputs structured `audit_report`.

-- `advocate_agent`:
+- `data_agent`: ETL specialist.
-  - Consumes `audit_report`.
-  - Produces `final_appeal_letter`.
+- `signal_agent`: Qualitative/Quantitative synthesis expert.
+- `report_agent`: Validation and communication expert.

 #### Orchestration

-- `patient_advocate_system = SequentialAgent(...)`
+- `quant_workflow = SequentialAgent(...)`
-- Ensures deterministic order: **Audit → Advocacy**.

-#### Safety & governance

-- `MedicalAdviceGuardrail` plugin:
-  - Uses a keyword check (e.g., “diagnose”, “cancer”, “symptoms”) to prevent medical advice.
-  - Raises an exception and stops unsafe runs.
+- Ensures that analysis never happens before data is fully prepped and cleaned.

 ---

 ### If I had more time, this is what I’d do

-If I extend The Patient Advocate beyond this blueprint, I’d:
+If I extend the Agentic Quant Research Lab beyond this blueprint, I’d:

-- **Replace simulated tools with production integrations**
-  - Connect `analyze_bill_image` to real Gemini Vision or OCR for robust CPT/ICD-10 extraction.

-- **Build a true RAG pipeline:**
-  - Chunk and embed the user’s policy PDF.
-  - Query a vector database (e.g., Vertex AI, Pinecone, or similar) for precise clause retrieval.

-- **Upgrade memory from in-memory to persistent**
+- **Integrate a Vector Database for "Market Memory"**
-  - Swap `InMemoryMemoryService` for a persistent memory layer (e.g., `VertexAiMemoryBankService` or a database) so:
+  - Swap `InMemoryMemoryService` for `Vertex AI Vector Search`.
-    - Users can return over months and keep a longitudinal history of claims, deductibles, and appeals.
-    - The system can detect patterns of repeated denials.
+  - Allow the agent to recall historical market regimes (e.g., "This setup looks like the 2020 crash") to provide deeper context.

-- **Add a “Claim Tracker” layer**
+- **Add a "Human-in-the-Loop" Approval Step**
-  - Track status: Submitted → Under Review → Approved/Denied.
-  - Generate follow-up letters or escalation templates when deadlines approach.

-- **Multi-language support**
-  - Support appeals in Spanish, French, etc., while keeping policy citations and codes accurate.

-- **User interface + integrations**
-  - Simple web UI where users drag-and-drop bills and policies.
-  - Optional integration with insurer portals (where allowed) to pre-fill appeal forms.
+  - Pause the workflow after the Signal Agent proposes a hypothesis.
+  - Present the hypothesis to the human trader.
+  - Only proceed to the expensive Backtest phase if the human clicks "Approve."

+- **Expand Tooling to Fundamentals**
+  - Add a tool to fetch SEC filings (10-K, 10-Q) via EDGAR.
+  - Allow the agent to analyze balance sheet health alongside price action.

+- **Live Paper Trading**
+  - Connect the final output to a paper-trading API (like Alpaca).
+  - Allow the agent to execute the trade in a sandbox environment if the backtest metrics exceed a certain threshold.

-That roadmap would turn The Patient Advocate from a working capstone prototype into a powerful, real-world tool for helping patients fight unfair medical bills.
+That roadmap would turn the Agentic Quant Research Lab from a powerful analysis tool into a fully autonomous algorithmic trading assistant.